-Being on the receiving end of the silent treatment can be pretty upsetting and frustrating.
+Being on the receiving end of this kind of toxic behaviour can be pretty upsetting and frustrating.

 It can make you feel pretty powerless too - but there are ways you can help to resolve the situation.
 You don’t have to (and indeed you shouldn’t just) wait for things to get better on their own.

-Here’s how you can deal with it effectively...
+Here’s how you can deal with the silent treatment effectively...

 Being given the silent treatment is never a pleasant experience.
 And it’s never a helpful approach, either!

 Effective communication is key to any healthy relationship.
-If there’s no sign of that on the horizon, then you can be sure this isn’t the right relationship for you.
+If there’s no sign of that on the horizon, then this probably isn’t the right relationship for you.